-- Conduct a start-up meeting before construction commences - ECO to monitor the development at least four times until the development is completed - Conduct a closing down visit as soon as possible after completion of the Development - Conduct an Environmental compliance audit within 6 months after completion of the civil contract.
+- Conduct a start-up meeting before construction commences; - ECO to monitor the development at least three times until the development is completed.
+The ECO must also do one site inspection after construction to ensure that the site has been rehabilitated and no erosion occurring: - Conduct a closing down visit as soon as possible after completion of the Development; - Conduct an Environmental Compliance Audit Report as required in terms of Appendix 7 and Regulation 34 of the EIA Regulations, 2014 (as amended); and - The Environmental Compliance Audit Report requirements are detailed in Section 13.3 of this EMPr.